ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/4_01_UC_CONTRACT_DEPLOYMENT.md

 ls -l
 ```
-10. open up a new console (yes, a third one) and connect to geth using the `ipc` path we saved before:
+10. open up a new console (yes, a third one) and connect to the geth node with the `ipc` path we saved before:

 ```bash
 geth attach /Users/noslav/uc_node_1409/geth.ipc //the path will be different in your case
 ```

-11. first things first, create a new account from which we will deploy our contract and also be able call functions on our deployed, enter an easy password so we can use it frequently (& fast), to know about the list of available commands see [this](https://ethereum.stackexchange.com/questions/28703/full-list-of-geth-terminal-commands)
+11. create a new account from which we will deploy our contract and also be able call functions on our deployed contract for which you have the private keys, enter an easy password so we can use it frequently (& fast), to know about the list of available commands for geth look [here](https://ethereum.stackexchange.com/questions/28703/full-list-of-geth-terminal-commands)

 ```bash
 > personal.newAccount()